 After working in a transitional job at the social enterprise and leveraging training and services from the workforce development agency (e.g. WorkSource Center, YouthSource Center, America’s Job Center of California, individuals are placed into jobs in the private sector, in public-sector jobs in the City and County of LA, or in vocational training programs.
 Upon placement, the individual is matched with a Retention Partner who works with them for up to one year, acting as a safety net in case barriers emerge on their path to self-sufficiency.

 Social enterprises provide time-bound, paid work experience to individuals who have barriers to employment.
 They receive on-the-job training and personal support to assist with issues such as housing, childcare, criminal involvement, and transportation.
 Social enterprises in LA:RISE include Chrysalis, Coalition for Responsible Community Development (CRCD), Downtown Women’s Center (DWC), Digital Learning Academy, Goodwill SoCal, Homeboy Industries, LA Conservation Corps (LACC), L.A.
 Kitchen, New Earth, the Center for Living and Learning, and the Center for Employment Opportunities (CEO).

 WDACS and EWDD function as the project managers and provide administrative oversight for fiscal monitoring and program compliance.
 Government contracted workforce development agencies (e.g. WorkSource Center, YouthSource Center, America’s Job Center of California) are nonprofits who provide workforce training and job readiness.
 They work with individuals from the beginning of employment at the social enterprise through the placement transition, and follow up once someone is placed in employment.
 Workforce agencies in LA:RISE include Goodwill SoCal, Coalition for Responsible Community Development (CRCD), Community Career Development, Inc., El Proyecto, Goodwill SoCal, Hub Cities Consortium (HCC), JVS SoCal (Jobs Vision Success), Managed Career Services (MCS), and Southeast Area Social Services Funding Authority (SASSFA).

 Retention Providers’ help people remain employed by providing wrap-around resources to prevent job loss and lay the foundation for upward mobility.
 They assist with referrals to health, housing, and educational resources, and coaching for personal development and financial capabilities.
-Personal Support Providers in LA:RISE include LIFT, Friends Outside LA, Anti-Recidivism Coalition (ARC), and Restoration Law Center.
+Personal Support Providers in LA:RISE include Friends Outside LA, Anti-Recidivism Coalition (ARC), and Restoration Law Center.

 Innovative Features of LA:RISE